einomi/frontenso-11ty-starter/README.md

 ## Image Quality Settings

-You can change image compression settings for avif, webp, jpeg, png files in `.eleventy.js` config.
+You can change image compression settings for avif, webp, jpeg files in `.eleventy.js` config.

+Png are compressed with [pngquant](https://pngquant.org/) as it provides the best compression.
+You can change png compression settings in `optimize-png.js` config.

 ## TypeScript